-- 89 (2) As used in this chapter: - 90 (a) "Chief administrative officer" means the individual designated by a governmental entity to perform the duties described in Section 63A-12-103. - 92 (b) "Division" means the Division of Archives and Records Service. - 93 [(b) - (i) "Executive branch agency" means the same as that term is defined in Section 63A-16-102.] - 95 [(ii) "Executive branch agency" includes a state agency, as defined in Subsection 67-1-17(1)(d).] - 97 [(c) - (i) "Personal identifying information" means information about an individual that:] - 98 [(A) identifies, or can be used to identify, an individual;] - 99 [(B) distinguishes an individual from one or more other individuals; or] - [(C) is, or can be, logically associated with other information or data, through technology or otherwise, to identify an individual or distinguish an individual from one or more other individuals.] - 103 [(ii) "Personal identifying information" includes information identified as personal identifying information in accordance with the rules described in Section 63A-12-104.] - [(d) "Privacy annotation" means a summary, described in Subsection 63A-12-115(2) and rules made by the executive director under Subsection 63A-12-104(2), that, for each record series that an executive branch agency collects, maintains, or uses: - 109 [(i) discloses whether the record series contains personal identifying information; and] - [(ii) if the record series contains personal identifying information, includes the information described in Subsection 63A-12-115(2)(b).] - 112 [(e)] (c) "Record" means: - 113 (i) the same as that term is defined in Section 63G-2-103; or - (ii) a video or audio recording of an interview, or a transcript of the video or audio recording, that is conducted at a Children's Justice Center established under Section 67-5b-102, the release of which is governed by Section 77-37-4. - 117 [(f)] (d) "State archives" means the Division of Archives and Records Service. - 118 [(g)] (e) "Vulnerable adult" means the same as that term is defined in Section 26B-6-201. - 119 [(h)] (f) "Vulnerable record" means a record or data relating to: - 120 (i) national security interests;
+- 89 (2) As used in this chapter: (a) {"Chief administrative"} "Data governance officer" means the individual designated by a 90 governmental entity to perform the duties described in Section 63A-12-103. (b) "Division" means the Division of Archives and Records Service.
+92 93 [(b) (i) "Executive branch agency" means the same as that term is defined in Section 63A-16-102.]
+95 [(ii) "Executive branch agency" includes a state agency, as defined in Subsection 67-1-17(1)(d).]
+97 [(c) (i) "Personal identifying information" means information about an individual that: 98 (A) identifies, or can be used to identify, an individual; 99 [(B) distinguishes an individual from one or more other individuals; or] 100 [(C) is, or can be, logically associated with other information or data, through technology or otherwise, to identify an individual or distinguish an individual from one or more other individuals.]
+103 (ii) "Personal identifying information" includes information identified as personal identifying information in accordance with the rules described in Section 63A-12-104.]
+106 (d) "Privacy annotation" means a summary, described in Subsection 63A-12-115(2) and rules made by the executive director under Subsection 63A-12-104(2), that, for each record series that an executive branch agency collects, maintains, or uses: 109 [(i) discloses whether the record series contains personal identifying information; and] 110 [(ii) if the record series contains personal identifying information, includes the information described in Subsection 63A-12-115(2)(b).1 [(e)] (c) "Record" means: 112 113 (i) the same as that term is defined in Section 63G-2-103; or 114 (ii) a video or audio recording of an interview, or a transcript of the video or audio recording, that is conducted at a Children's Justice Center established under Section 67-5b-102, the release of which is governed by Section 77-37-4.
+96 (d) "Records officer" means an individual appointed by the data governance officer whose primary - 117 [(f)] (e) "State archives" means the Division of Archives and Records Service.